Eden1029/Eden1029/README.md

 ## 👋 About Me
 Hello!
 My name is **Eden Nguyen**, and I'm passionate about **Data Analytics**.
-I specialize in **data visualization, insights generation, and analytical problem-solving**.
+I specialize in **data visualisation, insights generation, and analytical problem-solving**.
 I love working with **Power BI, SQL, Python, Tableau, and R** to transform raw data into actionable insights.

 ---